20 Things to do in Verona (2024): Best places to visit + map

 Castel San Pietro on the hill of San Pietro

-The castle was built in the 14th century.
-It was built in the 14th century as part of the city’s defence system.
+The castle was built in the 14th century as part of the town’s defence system.
 Nowadays it is not open to the public, but don’t miss a visit if you want to see the whole historic centre of Verona.

 View from Castel San Pietro